 Department of Medical Physics

 Medical Physics is one of 10 basic science departments in the University of Wisconsin School of Medicine and Public Health.
-The department has 30 faculty members, many with cross-appointments or affiliate appointments in one or more clinical departments.
+The department has 30 core faculty members, many with cross-appointments or affiliate appointments in one or more clinical departments.
 These include Radiology, Human Oncology, Psychiatry, and Medicine.
-Several faculties have cross appointments in the School of Engineering, in Nuclear Engineering, Electrical Engineering, or Biomedical Engineering.
+Several faculty have cross appointments in the School of Engineering, in Nuclear Engineering, Electrical Engineering, or Biomedical Engineering.

 Message from the Chair